wuyiclover/PaperReading/README.md

 ### Survey

+- Commonsense Reasoning for Natural Language Understanding  A Survey of Benchmarks, Resources, and Approaches
 - Beyond Leaderboards A survey of methods for revealing weaknesses in Natural Language Inference data and models
 - Neural Network Models for Paraphrase Identification, Semantic Textual Similarity, Natural Language Inference, and Question Answering